-You do not need to travel internationally to find a place for some rest and relaxation.
-Put down your passport and think of all the places inside our borders that are quiet and secluded; there is a worthy destination in just about all fifty states.
+You don't need to travel internationally to find a place for some rest and relaxation.
+Put down your passport and think of all the places inside our borders that are quiet and secluded; there is a worthy destination in just about all 50 states.

-Coastal residents are familiar with the soft sounds of the ocean lapping at the shore; that sound has been sampled for relaxation tapes for years.
-The beach is not the only spot where you can find peace or even go completely off the grid.
+Coastal residents are familiar with the relaxing sounds of the ocean lapping at the shore, but the beach isn't the only spot where you can find peace or even go completely off the grid.
 Several mountain ranges stretch across the country, from the Appalachian in the east to the Rockies in the west.
 Communing with nature is a beautiful way to reset away from other people, if that is the kind of meditation you are after, and any of the nation’s numerous parks can provide it for you.

 There are more resorts in Sedona than we care to count, making this an obvious choice for a relaxing vacation.
 Even if you decide not to indulge in the man-made amenities, the landscape of the area is worth exploring for hikes, skiing, biking, or whatever activity you so choose.